-Clipping – Is your horse ready for his first clip of the winter?
-Is he starting to look woolly?
+Is your horse ready for his first clip of the winter?
+Is he starting to look a bit woolly?
 Has he started to sweat more than usual during his regular exercise sessions?
-If you find yourself pondering over any of these points, then it may be time to clip your horse.
+If you’re saying yes to any of these questions, then it may be time to clip your horse.

-If you own a pair of clippers be sure to get them serviced and your blades sharpened before using them for the after a period of not being in use.
+If you own a set of clippers be sure to get them serviced and your blades sharpened before using them after a period of not being in use.
 Don’t forget your clipper oil too – just don’t use too much!

-There are a variety of different clips that you may opt for, which will depend on the horse’s current workload.
+There are a variety of different horse clips that you may opt for, which will depend on the horse’s current workload.
 The main clip types for horses are discussed here in further detail.
-However there are different and newer styles emerging slowly that also may become quite popular.
-Ultimately it is down to personal preference and what is most suitable for your horse.
-This can be decided depending upon, his workload, age and most importantly his reaction to clipping.
+However, some may differ with newer styles emerging, which are becoming quite popular.
+Ultimately, it’s down to personal preference and what is most suitable for your horse.
+This can be decided dependent on workload, age, and most importantly the horse’s reaction to clipping.

 The chaser clip is included in the different types of horse clip, however, it is probably the most similar to the trace clip (see below) and is suitable for horses in light work.
 This could include hacking and schooling for up to three or four times a week, it could also be suitable for horses that don’t tend to sweat too much and again for those horses that are nervous around clippers.
 This clip removes the coat in a straight line from behind the horse’s ears to the stifle.
 This leaves most of the underside of the neck and belly clipped.
 With adequate rugs, horses may be turned out as normal.

 The hunter clip is fairly straight forward and was originally designed for hunt horses.
 This clip is suitable for horses in hard and competitive work.
 This removes all hair apart from the saddle pad area and legs.
 Also a small triangle is left at the top of the tail.
 This allows protection for the legs whilst out hunting.
 This clip should only be given to stabled horses or horses that are stabled at night and during adverse weather conditions.

 The full clip is the most different type of horse clip as it removes all of the horse’s hair, as opposed to only segments.
 It is recommended for horses and ponies in hard and competitive work.
 All of the horse’s coat is removed apart from the small triangle at the top of the tail.
 This includes the legs being clipped and is popular in the heavier breeds that are in a heavier workload.

 The Horse’s Head